How to setup an encrypted server

 Initialize physical volume to be used by LVM:

-sudo pvcreate /dev/mapper/cryptroot
+sudo pvcreate /dev/mapper/cryptroot -

 Create volume group:

-The first argument is the volume group's arbitrary name.
+sudo vgcreate vg0 /dev/mapper/cryptrootThe first argument is the volume group's arbitrary name.
 I will name this volume group

-and use that name in later steps. -
+vg0and use that name in later steps. -

 Create swap volume:

-sudo lvcreate -L 8G -n swap vg0
+sudo lvcreate -L 8G -n swap vg0The size (

-is, again, arbitrary.Note: A swap volume is not needed, you may, as mentioned, choose not to use swap, or, use a swapfile.
+8G) should be at least the size of your RAM, though this does not matter as much for servers as for desktop computers and could be lower or not even exist (this could crash the server when running out of memory).
+The nameswapis, again, arbitrary.Note: A swap volume is not needed, you may, as mentioned, choose not to use swap, or, use a swapfile.
 I will not show how to use a swapfile, but you would not create this volume at all and instead create the swapfile on the root volume later.

 -